tokio-rs/website/content/docs/going-deeper/third-party.md

   ability to work with futures as well
 * [`tk-sendfile`] allows using the `sendfile` syscall with Tokio
 * [`tokio-postgres`] is an asynchronous PostgreSQL driver
+* [`couchbase`] is an asynchronous driver for Couchbase, exposing Futures and Streams as first class response types.

 If you've got your own crate or know of others that should be present on this list, please feel free to send a PR!